firstdraft/atom_configuration/README.md

 Next, find the "Packages" tab on the left.
 Packages are plugins that add extra functionality to Atom, and developers are releasing new ones all the time.

-Atom comes with some packages includes, which we need to tweak a little:
+Atom comes with some packages included out of the box, which we need to tweak a little:

  - **MANDATORY:** Search for the package "autosave".